lau/tzdata/README.md

 Extracted from the [Calendar](https://github.com/lau/calendar) library.

-As of version 0.1.7 the tz release 2015f (from 2015-08-10 18:06:56 -0700)
+As of version 0.5.1 the tz release 2015f (from 2015-08-10 18:06:56 -0700)
+is included in the package.

+When a new release is out, it will be automatically downloaded.

-is used.
-The tz release version can be verified with the following function:
+The tz release version in use can be verified with the following function:

 ```elixir
 iex> Tzdata.tzdata_version